FraDetto/BeStrong-BeTheLast/README.md

-# Be the strong, be the last
+# Be strong, be the last
 chi va piano, va sano e va lontano

 ## Introduction